tasdikrahman/tasdikrahman.me/_drafts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 Even on a managed platform platform provided by the cloud vendors (where they maintain the control plane for you), it's still an operational heavy task, and we are not even talking about self managed clusters via for eg: [kops](https://github.com/kubernetes/kops/).

 Multiply this effort with multiple such clusters, and you will end up needing to have people dedicated to just do this.
-There is no such thing as an LTS release as of now, unless you are fine with running super old kubernetes installations which would have CVE's reported and fixed in the upcoming releases/you are ok with doing big bang upgrades.
+There is no such thing as an [LTS](https://en.wikipedia.org/wiki/Long-term_support) release as of now, unless you are fine with running super old kubernetes installations which would have CVE's reported and fixed in the upcoming releases/you are ok with doing big bang upgrades.
 Both of which might not be a great idea to begin with.
 Even if someone decides to run an archaic installation for long, if you feel running a super old installation will fly with your cloud provider, you will be in for a rude shock, where they can literally force upgrade your cluster(yes, they do it).

 All of the toil which goes into cluster upgrades might have been a factor, which would have led to the initiation of this discussion [here](https://github.com/kubernetes/sig-release/issues/1290) where folks discuss about modifying the kubernetes release cadence.
 I for one [did vote](https://github.com/kubernetes/sig-release/issues/1290#issuecomment-709774428), on moving to 3 releases than 4 every year.
 But there are also arguments against doing slower releases, which might make the next release bloated with features and going against the philosophy of small incremental changes, but that discussion is for another post.

+Given someone ends up with such a large cluster, the upgrade is equally gonna be as operationally heavy if not more than when someone was upgrading a bunch of clusters, as the operations to be done would remain more or less the same.

+What might increase a side effect of the cluster being huge, is that someone would have to baby sit the whole upgrade operation longer, than what they would spend on a smaller cluster(give upgrade automation is not present/not mature enough to remove the human involved here.)

+And if there are non-standardized workloads in the cluster(folks hand applying yamls/no track of objects in cluster), there are various ways on how an upgrade can either get stuck due to pdb budgets of pods not being met when the node gets cycled/end up causing an outage.
+Which makes this whole operation for a focused cluster running x teams applications much more saner.

+Hence, upgrade strategy is something to consider seriously while choosing the sizing.

 #### API deprecations